LiamNichol/Arcade-Corner-MS1/README.md

  - All images used within this site across all three pages were taken from the below sources.(Authors of photos in credits section)

+ - All images have been selected to both catch the eye of the user and to give the user a feeling of familiarity with the images being commonly used with in the gaming industry.
+Making the site relatable and easier to navigate through each section for both new and returning users.

 * [Pexels](https://www.pexels.com/)

 ### Content